petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 Entities are at the core of a Domain Model.
 Entities are plan JavaScript objects that do not have dependencies on anything else.
 Entities represent a concept in the domain that is identified by its id.

+Value Objects are part of the same layer.
+They represent concepts that do not have a conceptual identity.
+Value Objects are immutable.
+Eg: billing address.

-Domain Services encapsulate domain logic.
+Domain Services encapsulate domain logic and concepts that are not naturally modelled as Value Objects or Entities in our model.
 Domain Services do not have identity or state.
-Their responsibility is to orchestrate business logic using entities.
+Their responsibility is to orchestrate business logic using entities and value objects.

 #### Mutations